Lee Ki-taek (actor)

 Lee Ki-taek is a South Korean actor and model.
 He is known for his roles in dramas such as The Devil Judge, One Fine Week 2, Moonshine, and Three Bold Siblings.

+Career

+In 2026, Lee starred in JTBC's romantic comedy The Practical Guide to Love opposite Han Ji-min and Park Sung-hoon.
+He played Shin Ji-soo.